Mistralys/cyberpunk-mod-db/docs/contributing-mods.md

 At its most basic level, items are added manually to the `items` list of a category, using the CET codes as specified in the mod's description.
-Use the `add-category` command ([documentation](https://github.com/Mistralys/cyberpunk-mod-db/blob/main/docs/command-line-tools.md#adding-an-item-category)) to append the skeleton for a new category in your file.
+Use the [add-category command][] to append the skeleton for a new category in your file.

 **Determining item names:**